Programs Built for Busy Adults

 To make sure everyone is involved and engaged, most courses use a workshop-style format that is designed to generate class-wide discussions about ideas and allow you to evaluate the subject matter based on your practical experiences.
 With this format, teachers are no longer lecturers but facilitators who can offer new theories and perspectives for discussion.

 At Southern Wesleyan University, we offer two primary program formats for our adult students: online format and on-site format.
 Southern Wesleyan University reserves the right to modify course delivery based on enrollment volume.
-This could include changing from a on-site/hybrid format to a fully online format.
+This could include changing from an on-site/hybrid format to a fully online format.
 Our desire is to provide a rich academic experience throughout your degree program.

-Most programs are offered in a fully online format, with all courses offered through an online learning management system.
+Many programs are offered in a fully online format, with all courses offered through an online learning management system.
 As an online student, you will earn the same degree as you would in the physical classroom.
 Courses are taught in a flexible virtual classroom experience, designed to be both engaging and challenging.
 Students have access to an incredible array of learning resources and can complete their online degrees around their own schedule.

 Want to see what an online course might look like?
 Take a sneak peak at Canvas, our learning management system.
 You can view a Canvas orientation course as an example of what the real online experience might be like.